Great Famine (Ireland): Reaction in Ireland

-In early November 1845, a deputation from the citizens of Dublin, including the Duke of Leinster, Lord Cloncurry, Daniel O'Connell and the Lord Mayor, went to the Lord Lieutenant of Ireland, Lord Heytesbury to discuss the issue.
+In early November 1845, a deputation from the citizens of Dublin, including the Duke of Leinster, Lord Cloncurry, Daniel O'Connell and the Lord Mayor, went to the Lord Lieutenant of Ireland, Lord Heytesbury, to discuss the issue.
 They offered suggestions such as opening the ports to foreign corn, stopping distillation from grain, prohibiting the export of foodstuffs, and providing employment through public works.
 Lord Heytesbury urged them not to be alarmed, that they "were premature", that scientists were enquiring into all those matters.
 (Note: Lyon Playfair and John Lindley were sent from England to investigate with the local assistance of Robert Kane.)

-John Mitchel, one of the leading Irish nationalists, later wrote one of the first widely circulated tracts on the famine, The Last Conquest of Ireland (Perhaps), published in 1861.
-It proposed that British actions during the famine and their treatment of the Irish were a deliberate effort at genocide.
+John Mitchel, a leading Irish nationalist, wrote one of the first widely circulated tracts on the famine, The Last Conquest of Ireland (Perhaps), published in 1861.
 It contained a sentence that has since become famous: "The Almighty, indeed, sent the potato blight, but the English created the Famine."
-Mitchel was charged with sedition because of his writings, but this charge was dropped.
+In 1848, Mitchel was charged with sedition because of his writings, but this charge was dropped.
 He was convicted by a packed jury under the newly enacted Treason Felony Act and sentenced to 14 years transportation to Bermuda.

-According to Charles Gavan Duffy, The Nation insisted that the proper remedy, retaining in the country the food raised by her people until the people were fed, was one which the rest of Europe had adopted, and one which even the parliaments of the Pale (i.e., before the union with Great Britain in 1801) had adopted in periods of distress.
+According to Charles Gavan Duffy, The Nation insisted that the proper remedy, retaining in the country the food raised by her people until the people were fed, was one the rest of Europe had adopted, and one that even the parliaments of the Pale (i.e., before the union with Great Britain in 1801) had adopted in periods of distress.